mhoopmann/KojakSpectrumViewer/README.md

 ## Binaries

-Of course, if you just want the binaries, just go to: http://kojak-ms.org
+To hell with compiling, if you just want the binaries, go to: http://kojak-ms.org

 ## License